tsmithsoftware/sample_web/ssl-termination/README.md

 to ensure localhost redirection works correctly:
 ![Alt text](./https_example.png "a title")

+`
+If HTTPS is enabled for a virtual host but its certificate is missing, nginx-proxy will configure nginx to use the default certificate (default.crt with default.key) and return a 500 error.
+`

+Certificates should be provided using the schema in the docs.

 With regards to `3`, nginx configuration defaults to the following:

 ![a](./readme_resources/nginx_default_conf.png)